Lobbying in the United States: Lobbyists as educators and advisors

 "Government has grown so complex that it is a virtual certainty that more than one agency would be affected by any piece of legislation," according to one view.
 Lobbyists, therefore, spend considerable time learning the ins and outs of issues, and can use their expertise to educate lawmakers and help them cope with difficult issues.
 Lobbyists' knowledge has been considered to be an intellectual subsidy for lawmakers.
 Some lobbyists become specialists with expertise in a particular set of issues, although one study suggested that of two competing criteria for lobbyists—expertise or access—that access was far more important.

 Lobby groups and their members sometimes also write legislation and whip bills, and in these instances, it is helpful to have lawyers skilled in writing legislation to assist with these efforts.
-It is often necessary to research relevant laws and issues beforehand.
-In many instances lobbyists write the actual text of the proposed law, and hire lawyers to "get the language down pat"—an omission in wording or an unclear phrase may open up a loophole for opponents to wrangle over for years.
-And lobbyists can often advise a lawmaker on how to navigate the approval process.
+Lobbyists may write the actual text of the proposed law, and hire lawyers to "get the language down pat"—an omission in wording or an unclear phrase may open up a loophole for opponents to wrangle over for years.
+Lobbyists can often advise a lawmaker on how to navigate the approval process.

 Lobbying firms can serve as mentors and guides.
 For example, after months of protesting by the Occupy Wall Street, one lobbying firm prepared a memo to its clients warning that Republicans may "turn on big banks, at least in public" which may have the effect of "altering the political ground for years to come."
 Here are parts of the memo which were broadcast on the MSNBC network.